 This extension MUST be present and MUST be marked critical.
 The bit positions for digitalSignature MUST be set.
+Bit positions for keyCertSign and cRLSign MUST NOT be set.
 All other bit positions SHOULD NOT be set.

-F. extKeyUsage (required)
+F. extKeyUsage (EKU) (required)

-The value id-kp-codeSigning [RFC5280] MUST be present.
+The value id-kp-timeStamping [RFC5280] MUST be present.

 The value anyExtendedKeyUsage (2.5.29.37.0) MUST NOT be present.

 Other values SHOULD NOT be present.
-If any other value is present, the CA MUST have a business agreement with the platform vendor to issue the platform specific code signing certificate.
+If any other value is present, the CA MUST have a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.